How Car Rentals Are Benefiting From GPS Technology

 That trusty standby, GPS, short for Global Positioning System, has been a boon to pinpoint vehicle locations and distances.
 For openers, GPS has been a predominant factor in determining fuel usage, which companies can pro-rate that consumption and save a lot in transportation costs.
 And while some players look for additional forms of technology to boost their clout in the industry, others continue to not only rely on GPS, but upgrade that system as well.

 According to the website MoneyControl, GPS is set to become bigger and more influential than ever by 2023.
-Much of it has to do with statistics revealing that people are traveling more than ever, which causes fleet firms to demand more from GPS.
 While most systems are fast, providing instantaneous information on vehicle location, speeds, frequency of major roads being used and idling can paint a distinct picture of driver behavior, maintenance costs and even marketing possibilities.